DanielPDWalker/Python3-Challenges-Projects/README.md

-# Python3-Sunday-Challenge
+# Python3-Challenges/Projects
-Repository of my sunday challenges.
+Repository of my Small challenges and projects.